Sndrn/42_cursus/ft_printf/README.md

     It will manage the following conversions: c s p d i u x X It will be compared with the real printf

-The following format specifiers of the original printf function are reproduced :
+#### The following format specifiers of the original printf function are reproduced :

-Format specifier 	Description
-%d 	print a decimal (base 10) number
+- %d 	print a decimal (base 10) number
-%i 	print an integer in base 10
+- %i 	print an integer in base 10
-%u 	print an unsigned decimal (base 10) number
+- %u 	print an unsigned decimal (base 10) number
-%x 	print a number in hexadecimal (base 16) (lowercase)
+- %x 	print a number in hexadecimal (base 16) (lowercase)
-%X 	print a number in hexadecimal (base 16) (uppercase)
+- %X 	print a number in hexadecimal (base 16) (uppercase)
-%c 	print a single character
+- %c 	print a single character
-%s 	print a string of characters
+- %s 	print a string of characters
-%p 	The void * pointer argument is printed in hexadecimal
+- %p 	The void * pointer argument is printed in hexadecimal
-%% 	print a percent sign
+- %% 	print a percent sign